-Former Friends Chelsea Clinton and Ivanka Trump Sit Together At George H. W. Bush’s Funeral
+Former Friends Chelsea Clinton And Ivanka Trump Sit Together At George HW Bush’s Funeral

 As the nation gathered together to say goodbye to former President George H.W.
 Bush, it looks like some old friendships may be reigniting.
 Ivanka Trump and Chelsea Clinton were seen together during the funeral, and it looks like these former pals have once again found some common ground.

-Although it was a somber affair, the two women chatted politely beforehand according to The Daily Mail.
-During the ceremony, the two sat side-by-side.
-They were in very good company too, as they were joined by Barack and Michelle Obama, Bill and Hillary Clinton, Jimmy Carter and Rosalyn Carter, as well as Joe and Jill Biden.
-Donald and Melania Trump were in attendance as well; all these political powerhouses had put aside their differences to bid farewell to George H.W.
+Although it was a somber affair, the two women chatted politely beforehand, according to the Daily Mail.
+During the ceremony, the two sat side by side.
+They were in very good company, too, as they were joined by Barack and Michelle Obama, Bill and Hillary Clinton, Jimmy Carter and Rosalyn Carter as well as Joe and Jill Biden.
+Donald and Melania Trump were in attendance as well.
+All these political powerhouses had put aside their differences to bid farewell to George H.W.
 Bush.

-Despite their wildly different political background, Trump and Clinton enjoyed a longstanding and close friendship for many years.
+Despite their wildly different political backgrounds, Trump and Clinton enjoyed a longstanding and close friendship for many years.
 The two women were often seen hanging out alongside their husbands, Jared Kushner and Marc Mezvinksy, and the foursome could be caught going on double dates when they all lived in Manhattan.

 Unfortunately, this firm friendship fell sour when politics reared its ugly head.
 After the contentious 2016 presidential election where their parents faced off, Trump and Clinton spent noticeably less time together as their loyalties divided them.